alisova-projects/alisova-projects/README.md

 ## Hi there 👋, I'm Elena!

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning AQA vs. JavaScript
-- 🔭 I’m working on something interesting with other JS students
+- 🔭 I’m working on something interesting with other students

 ⚡ My interests:

+1. QA
+2. JS
-1. Yoga
+3. Yoga
-2. Nature
+4. Nature
-3. Life as it is
+5. Life as it is

 # **My stack and tools:**